dymmond/lilya/docs/en/docs/contrib/security/index.md

 In many frameworks and systems, managing security and authentication requires significant effort, often accounting for 50% or more of the total codebase.

-**Esmerald**, however, offers a range of tools that simplify handling security.
+**Lilya**, however, offers a range of tools that simplify handling security.
 These tools enable you to implement secure systems quickly, efficiently, and in compliance with standards—without needing to dive deeply into all the technical specifications of security.